-The CogAT assessment will be administrated during the fall testing window of September 3rd - 13th.
+The CogAT assessment will be administered during the fall testing window of August 31 through September 4.
 If you wish for your child to be tested, please contact their homeroom teacher.
-All forms are due to Zoe Redfern by Monday, August 26, 2019.
+All forms are due to Zoe Redfern by Friday, August 28, 2020.
 Parent Evaluation and Consent Form.

 The MUSD Gifted Program’s mission is to offer a broad base of experiences to identified students.
 By providing qualitatively differentiated curriculum, this program facilitates the growth of students as independent, life-long learners, with the development of skills, concepts and positive attitudes within the cognitive, emotional and social domains.
 A major goal of the curriculum should be the teaching and practice of the thinking skills at all levels of the hierarchy.